-Enjoying the time my friends!
+Enjoy the time, my friends!
 Have you ever wondered how we Indians have made breaking the law an art?
 We act as if we’re competing for “Rebel of the Year“!
-We have chosen to stick with only one party, one side, one caste and, you guessed it, only one religion because we are so politically perverted!
+We have chosen to stick with only one party, one side, one caste, and, you guessed it, only one religion because we are so politically perverted!
 Has the law been made just on the basis of political power?

-As common Indian is focusing on everything except laws, you see, our Indian constitution is citizen centric but who needs law when there are so many interesting things to deal with.
-Oops! sometimes it a facts in real world.
+As common Indians focus on everything except laws, you see, our Indian constitution is citizen-centric, but who needs laws when there are so many interesting things to deal with?
+Oops!
+Sometimes it’s a fact in the real world.

 Now commonly, I will tell where the Indian laws are being broken.